 Ms. Eisen lives with her sister in Minnesota near the Canadian border.
 She reports

-that she is leaving the U.S. on October 2 to reside permanently in Canada.
-She does
+that she is leaving the U.S. October 2 to reside permanently in Canada.
+She does not

-not intend to return to the U.S. to live.
-The FO inputs N23 to suspend SSI benefits
+intend to return to the U.S. to live.
+The FO inputs N23 to suspend SSI payments effective

 Ms. Eisen requests SSI again on December 4.
-She moved back to her sister's home on
+She moved back to her sister's home November

-November 16 because she couldn't meet expenses in Canada.
+16 because she could not meet living expenses in Canada.
 She intends to reside in

 the U.S. The FO obtains a statement from the sister indicating that Ms. Eisen visited

-her on November 2, but returned on November 16 with her possessions and began contributing
+her November 2, but returned to Minnesota November 16 with her possessions and began

-to the household expenses.
-The FO determines that Ms. Eisen first met the U.S. residence
+contributing to the household expenses.
+The FO determines that Ms. Eisen first met

-requirement on November 16 when she returned to the U.S. and established a permanent
+the U.S. residence requirement November 16 when she returned to the U.S. and established

 Ms. Eisen was outside the U.S. for 30 consecutive days (October 3 through November